 Cheshire Parker Raleigh Family Law Attorneys named 2017 Top 100 North Carolina Super Lawyers and Rising Star

 Family Law Attorneys John Parker and Kimberly Bryan were also named 2017 Top 100 North Carolina Super Lawyers.

 CPSB is pleased to announce that Family Law Attorney Amy Britt has been named 2017 North Carolina Rising Star, six years in a row.

-We are honored that Raleigh Family Law Attorneys John Parker, Kimberly Bryan, and Jenny Bradley have again been named Super Lawyers by Superlawyers.com.
+We are honored that Raleigh Family Law Attorneys John Parker, and Kimberly Bryan, have again been named Super Lawyers by Superlawyers.com.
 We are proud that Kimberly Bryan has been named to the North Carolina Top 50 Women Super Lawyers two years in a row.
 In addition, Raleigh Family Law Attorney Amy Britt was named 2016 North Carolina Rising Star.

 Super Lawyers explains the selection process as follows:

 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who attain a high degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations and peer evaluations.